 This is quite difficult to do, but it’s not dissimilar to how we should ideally respond to our own experience.
 When we experience emotional pain as individuals, we often make the mistake of latching on to it.
 For example, if we have an experience which is embarrassing or disappointing, we often ruminate over it for a long time afterwards.
 And as we ruminate, the experience wounds us more deeply, and we build up more resentment and anger.
 But usually, if we don't latch on to the experience, the emotional damage heals quite quickly.
 It is latching on to and identifying with the experience which brings most of the pain.

 And this applies to other people’s sufferings too.
 It’s important for us to maintain a place of stability, where we can ‘feel with’ other people, without being disturbed by their suffering.
 This doesn’t mean being detached or aloof.
 It means being intimately involved in other people’s lives, but at the same time not immersed in them.

 And significantly, this actually makes us much more capable of responding effectively to other people’s suffering.
-Ideally, empathy leads to altruism - benevolent acts which help to alleviate the suffering of others.
+Ideally, empathy leads to altruism—benevolent acts that help to alleviate the suffering of others.
 But negative empathy can create such a state of discord and confusion that we may not be able to act in this way.

 So to ‘feel with’ does not necessarily mean to ‘suffer with’ others.
 And the less we suffer ourselves, the better we are able to respond to suffering.

-Steve Taylor PhD is a senior lecturer in psychology at Leeds Beckett University, UK.
-He is the author of Back to Sanity. www.stevenmtaylor.com
+I am a senior lecturer in psychology at Leeds Beckett University, UK.
+I am the author of Back to Sanity.
+Learn more at www.stevenmtaylor.com.